 Signal vs CoverMe

-● No phone number or email required: Unlike Signal, CoverMe does not require a phone number or email address for a user to sign up, providing more anonymity.
-This also means users can send messages and make calls without giving out their real phone number, leaving no records on phone bills.
+- No phone number or email required: Unlike Signal, CoverMe does not require a phone number or email address for a user to sign up, providing more anonymity.
+This also means users can send messages and make calls without giving out their real phone numbers, leaving no records on phone bills.

-● Private phone numbers: Phone number security is an increasingly important and under-valued issue.
+- Private phone numbers: Phone number security is an increasingly important and under-valued issue.
 Our phone numbers are used as unique identifiers and can link information about us across multiple databases.
-CoverMe provides private phone numbers for use when you wouldn’t feel comfortable about sharing your permanent number.
-This is a digital equivalent to a burner phone.
+CoverMe provides private phone numbers for use when you wouldn’t feel comfortable sharing your permanent number.
+This is the digital equivalent of a burner phone.

 So, Is CoverMe or Signal a Better Option?